 Someone else is likely to buy the obvious big-ticket item — the KitchenAid standing mixer — so if you're hoping to go big, select something else that the newlyweds will be grateful for.
 My vote goes for the Vitamix blender ($450), which is the most powerful and reliable blender known to man.
 Your friends will never need to worry about blades breaking, engines overheating, or the possibility of ever needing to buy another blender again.

-That fine china may make a nice wedding present, but it won't be put to nearly as much use as a slow cooker ($47).
-It's an ideal vehicle for preparing supper on a lazy Sunday — or any day, really.
+That fine china may make a nice wedding present, but it won't be put to nearly as much use as a slow cooker ($130).
+It's an ideal vehicle for preparing dinner on a busy weeknight or any day, really.